 3.1 Primary and pre-specified secondary manuscripts

 These analyses have been pre-specified in the SHINE NINDS grant Statistical Analysis Plan application.
 The publications committee will work with the SHINE PIs to optimize the timely and accurate preparation of these manuscripts for publications.
 The SHINE PIs will lead these writing groups.
-The pre-specified secondary manuscripts may be submitted for publication only after the primary manuscript has been accepted for publication.
+The pre-specified secondary manuscripts may be submitted for publication only after the primary manuscript has been accepted for publication; the SHINE PIs may delegate the leadership of pre-specified secondary manuscripts.

 3.2 Subsequent manuscripts